argonautproject/questionnaire/source/pages/adaptive.md

 {% include img-narrow.html img="aw-step1.jpg" %}

-Launch the adaptive questionnaire by getting first group item (typically the first question) from the Adaptive Questionnaire Service (“Black Box”) by POSTing the operation `$next-question` to the Service's Questionnaire instance endpoint and supplying a QuestionnaireResponse with a *contained* Questionnaire representing only the resource metadata.
+To launch the adaptive questionnaire the Client POSTs the operation `$next-question` to the Adaptive Questionnaire Service (“Black Box”) instance endpoint.
+A QuestionnaireResponse with a *contained* Questionnaire representing only the resource metadata is provided as payload data.

-{% include img-narrow.html img="slide1.png" %}
+{% include img-narrow.html img="Slide1.png" %}

 The Service updates the contained Questionnaire with the first item and returns the QuestionnaireResponse in the payload.

-{% include img-narrow.html img="slide2.png" %}
+{% include img-narrow.html img="Slide2.png" %}

 #### APIs